• Skip to primary navigation

 Instructions

-• Slice off the very bottom of the lemongrass stalk, peel off any dried-out layers, then bash the woody top end with a rolling pin to soften.
-Then slice in to thin rounds.
+• Slice off 1cm from the very bottom of the lemongrass stalk, peel off any dried-out layers, remove the green tops and then bash the woody end with a rolling pin to soften.
+Then slice into thin rounds or finely grate with a box grater or microplane.

-• Place the coconut cream, sliced lemongrass and the rest of the ingredients for the paste in to a blender or small food processor and blend for a few minutes.
-The leaves should now look like tiny green pieces.
-If need be, scrape the sides of the jug and blend again.
+• Place the coconut cream, sliced lemongrass and the rest of the paste ingredients into a blender or small food processor and blend for a few minutes.
+The lime leaves should now look like tiny green pieces.
+If need be, scrape down the sides of the jug and blend again.

-• To make the soup, heat the saute pan/saucepan on medium-low heat, add the oil and and fry the paste in the oil.
-Cook for a minute or so until fragrant.
-Add the stock, water, mushrooms, pumpkin and protein (not seafood - add this towards the end).
-Place the lid on the pan, bring to a boil and then reduce the heat to a simmer.
+• To make the soup, heat the saute pan/saucepan on medium-low heat.
+Add the oil and then fry the paste in the oil for a minute or so until fragrant.
+Add the stock, mushrooms, pumpkin and protein (not seafood - if using, add this towards the end).
+Place the lid on the pan, bring to a boil and then reduce the heat to a gentle simmer with the lid still on - keep cooking while you prpeare the noodles.

-• After 5 minutes of cooking the soup, bring the temperature up to a gentle boil.
-Add snow peas, shredded cabbage, edamame and seafood (if using).
-Cook for only another minute or two until the protein is cooked.
-Prawns will be done quite quickly.
+• After simmering the soup, bring the temperature up to a gentle boil.
+Add edamame and seafood (if using).
+Cook for only another two minutes or until the protein is cooked.
+Prawns or scallops will be done quite quickly.

-• Season the broth with extra salt if required.
+• Turn off the heat.
+Taste and season the soup with extra salt if required.

 Notes